Smari1121/compiler-with-tokenization-and-cfg-parsing/README.md

-# compiler-with-tokenization-and-cfg-parsing
-Compiler frontend implementing FSA-based lexical analysis and CFG-based syntactic parsing for a toy programming language, as part of an Automata Theory assignment.

-# Compiler Frontend: FSA-Based Tokenization and CFG Parsing
+# Compiler Frontend: Tokenization and Syntactic Validation

-This repository contains a Python implementation of a compiler frontend for a simple programming language.
-The focus of this project is on lexical analysis using Finite State Automata (FSAs) and syntactic analysis using a Context-Free Grammar (CFG).
+This repository contains a Python implementation of a simple compiler frontend that performs **lexical analysis (tokenization)** and **syntactic validation** for a toy programming language.

-The project was developed to demonstrate a clear understanding of automata theory concepts and their application in real compiler design, rather than to build a production-ready compiler.
+The implementation is intentionally explicit and lightweight, focusing on correctness and clarity rather than completeness or optimization.

 ---

-## Problem Context
+## Overview

-In compiler design, the frontend is responsible for transforming raw source code into a structured representation that can be analyzed and validated.
-This transformation typically occurs in two major stages:

-1. **Lexical Analysis (Tokenization)**
-2. **Syntactic Analysis (Parsing)**

-This project implements both stages explicitly from first principles.
+The compiler frontend works in two stages:

+1. **Tokenization (Lexical Analysis)**
+2. **Grammar Checking (Syntactic Analysis)**

+For each line of input source code, the program reports whether the line
+contains:
+- **No Error**
+- **Lexical Error**
+- **Syntax Error**

+The output for all input lines is written to a corresponding output file.

 ---

-## Lexical Analysis (Tokenization)
+## Lexical Analysis (Tokenizer)

-Lexical analysis is performed using **Finite State Automata (FSAs)**.
-Each token class is recognized by a deterministic transition system that reads the source code character by character.
+The tokenizer processes the source code character by character and classifies lexemes into tokens.

-### Token Types Supported
+### Token Types
-- **Keywords** (e.g., `if`, `else`, `print`)
+- `KEYWORD` — reserved words (`if`, `else`, `print`)
-- **Identifiers**
-- **Integers**
-- **Floating-point numbers**
+- `IDENTIFIER` — valid identifiers (letters or `_` followed by letters, digits, or `_`)
+- `INTEGER` — integer literals
+- `FLOAT` — floating-point literals
-- **Symbols and operators**
+- `SYMBOL` — operators and punctuation

 ### Token Hierarchy
-When multiple token patterns match the same lexeme, priority is resolved using a token hierarchy.
-For example, the string `if` matches the pattern for identifiers but is correctly classified as a keyword.

-Lexical errors such as invalid identifiers (e.g., identifiers starting with digits) are detected and reported with descriptive error messages.
+If a lexeme matches both an identifier pattern and a keyword, it is classified as a **keyword**.
+For example, `if` is recognized as a keyword, not an identifier.

+### Lexical Errors
+Lexical errors are raised for invalid tokens, such as:
+- identifiers starting with digits (e.g., `2xi`)
+- malformed numeric literals

 ---

 ## Syntactic Analysis

-After tokenization, the token stream is validated using a **Context-Free Grammar (CFG)** defined for the language.
+After tokenization, the token stream is validated using a **recursive descent parser**.

-The parser checks whether the input program conforms to the grammar rules and raises syntactic errors when violations are detected (for example, invalid statement ordering or malformed expressions).
+The parser checks whether the token sequence conforms to a simplified statement grammar supporting:

-The grammar captures conditional statements, expressions, and nested statements, enabling the detection of structurally incorrect programs.
+- conditional statements (`if` / `else`)
+- expressions with arithmetic and comparison operators
+- simple statements consisting of identifiers, numbers, or keywords

+The grammar is implemented procedurally rather than using a parser generator, to make the parsing logic explicit and easy to follow.

+### Syntax Errors
+Syntax errors are reported when:
+- tokens appear in invalid positions
+- keywords such as `else` appear without a corresponding `if`
+- expressions or statements violate the expected structure

 ---

-## Error Handling

-The compiler distinguishes clearly between:
-- **Lexical errors**: invalid tokens or malformed lexemes
-- **Syntactic errors**: grammatically incorrect token sequences

-Errors are reported early and precisely to help diagnose the source of the problem in the input program.

----

-## Implementation Overview

-- The lexer simulates FSAs directly in Python, without relying on regular expression libraries.
-- The parser processes the token list sequentially according to the grammar rules.
-- The design emphasizes clarity, correctness, and conceptual alignment with automata theory.
+## Input and Output Behavior

+### Input
+- The program takes a **file path** as a command-line argument.
+- Each line in the input file is treated as an independent statement.

+### Output
+- For each input line, the program outputs one of:
+  - `No Error`
+  - `Lexical Error`
+  - `Syntax Error`
+- The results are written to an output file named:
+<input_filename>_output.txt